Ill-Typed Programs Don't Evaluate: A Language and its Two-sided Typing

 \begin{definition}[Reduction] The \emph{evaluation contexts} are defined by the following grammar:

 Given a context $\calE$, we write $\calE[M]$ for the term obtained by replacing the hole $\Box$ by $M$.
-The \emph{one-step reduction relation}, written $M \ped N$, is the binary relation on (possibly open) terms obtained as the closure of the following schema under evaluation contexts.\\

-The terms on the left-hand side of the above schema are said to be \emph{redexes}.
+The \emph{one-step reduction relation}, written $M \ped N$, is the binary relation on (possibly open) terms obtained as the closure of the following schema under evaluation contexts.\\ \\ The terms on the left-hand side of the above schema are said to be \emph{redexes}.
 We write $M \peds N$ for the reflexive transitive closure of the one-step relation.
 A term $M$ that cannot make a step is said to be in \emph{normal form}.
 A term with no normal form is said to \emph{diverge}.
 We write $M \evals V$ just if closed term $M \peds V$ and we say that $M$ \emph{evaluates}.
 A term is said to be \emph{stuck} just if it is a normal form that is not a value.
 A term is said to \emph{get stuck} (or \emph{go wrong}) just if it reduces to a stuck term. \end{definition}